-- Eligible for Expedited Review - Exempt Research - Has progressed to the point that it only involves one or both of the following, which are part of the IRB-approved study: - Data analysis, including analysis of identifiable private information or identifiable biospecimens - Accessing follow-up clinical data from procedures that subjects would undergo as part of clinical care
+- Exempt research. - Has progressed to the point that it only involves one or both of the following, which are part of the IRB-approved study: - Data analysis, including analysis of identifiable private information or identifiable biospecimens. - Accessing follow-up clinical data from procedures that subjects would undergo as part of clinical care.

 The date by which continuing review must occur will be recorded in the IRB minutes or other IRB records and communicated in writing to the investigator.
 Email notifications are automated through the Cayuse Human Ethics platform.
-It is the Pl's responsibility to ensure that the continuing review of ongoing research is approved prior to the expiration date.
+It is the PI's responsibility to ensure that the continuing review of ongoing research is approved prior to the expiration date.
 By federal regulation, no extension to that date can be granted.